Xceptions/BoltzmannBeats/README.md

 ## Credits

-The credit for this code goes to [burliEnterprises](https://github.com/burliEnterprises/tensorflow-music-generator)
+The credit for this code goes to [burliEnterprises](https://github.com/burliEnterprises/tensorflow-music-generator).
+This work feeds off his.

 Enjoy Away!